MostAwesomeDude/divmod-docs/products/mantissa/index.rst

 ===============

 Mantissa is an application server.
-It provides integration between the :doc:`axiom/index` 'smart' object database, the :doc:`nevow/index` web templating/AJAX/COMET framework and the `Twisted`_ framework.
+It provides integration between the :doc:`../axiom/index` 'smart' object database, the :doc:`../nevow/index` web templating/AJAX/COMET framework and the `Twisted`_ framework.

-Read more about Mantissa's [MantissaIsTheDeploymentTarget philosophy and motivation].
+Read more about Mantissa's philosophy and motivation:
+:doc:`mantissa-is-the-target`.

 The goal of Mantissa is to provide a common platform that open-source contributors can use to help us build customized additions to the Divmod